What kind of choir are we?

 The Barnes Choir was established in 1952 and performed under the leadership of Ron Peck until his death in 1973.
 Peter Gellhorn became the conductor from 1973 until 2000, when Andrew Charity took over.
-Our conductor from 2013 is Julian Collings.
+Our conductor from 2013 has been Julian Collings.

 Julian Collings - Musical Director

-Julian was educated as an organ scholar at Tonbridge School in Kent, before winning an organ scholarship to Christ’s College, Cambridge in 1999.
-He gained the associateship diploma of the Royal College of Organists whilst still at Tonbridge studying under Thomas Trotter and Sarah Baldock.
-He continued his organ studies in Cambridge with David Sanger, graduating with a music degree in the summer of 2002.
-During his time at Christ’s, Julian accompanied the college choir on tour to Scandinavia, the USA and Canada both as organist and conductor, as well as playing on a number of critically-acclaimed CD releases.
+Julian Collings was educated as an organ scholar at Tonbridge School in Kent, before winning an organ scholarship to Christ’s College, Cambridge, in 1999.
+He gained the associateship diploma of the Royal College of Organists while still at Tonbridge studying under Thomas Trotter and Sarah Baldock.
+He continued his organ studies in Cambridge with David Sanger, graduating with a music degree in 2002.
+While at Christ’s, Julian accompanied the college choir on tour to Scandinavia, the USA and Canada both as organist and conductor, as well as playing on a number of critically acclaimed CD releases.

-Julian is currently Director of Music at St Cyprian's Church, Clarence Gate and regularly deputises as an organist at St Bride’s Church on Fleet Street.
-In addition to his church work, Julian is Musical Director of the London chamber choir Ad Libitum, repetiteur to the East London Chorus and Musical Director of the Contempo Ensemble, a professional vocal group promoting the choral works of living composers.
-He is organ tutor at Forest School and teaches privately throughout the London area.
-In January 2012 he was appointed a Musical Director of Epsom Choral Society and in 2019 as Musical DIrector of the Teddington Choral Society.
+Julian is currently Director of Music at St Cyprian's Church, Clarence Gate, and regularly deputises as an organist at St Bride’s Church, Fleet Street.
+In addition to his church work, Julian is Musical Director of the the Barnes Choir and the chamber choir Ad Libitum, as well as the founding Musical Director of Arcubus Ensemble, an acclaimed vocal group promoting the choral works of living composers.
+In November 2015 Julian was appointed Musical Director of Epsom Choral Society and in 2019 as Musical DIrector of the Teddington Choral Society.

 As a recitalist he has performed extensively both in the UK and overseas as well as broadcasting for BBC radio.
-Recent recital engagements have included Sheffield Cathedral, St Alban’s Abbey and St John’s College Cambridge as well as a number of recitals around the Channel Islands, France and Estonia.
-As organist with Svyati Duo, he regularly collaborates with cellist, Rebecca Hewes, performing concerts in the UK, Europe, Asia and the United States of America.
+Recent recital engagements have included Sheffield Cathedral, St Alban’s Abbey and St John’s College Cambridge as well as a number of recitals around the Channel Islands, France, Germany, Spain and Estonia.
+As organist with Svyati Duo, he regularly collaborates with cellist Rebecca Hewes, performing concerts in the UK, Europe, Asia and the United States of America.
 They have also recorded three critically-acclaimed CDs on the Regent Records label.

 Elspeth Wilkes - Assistant Conductor & Accompanist